AkhilaSrinagula/Password-Generator/README.md

 # Password-Generator
 Password Generator emphasizes the use of Javascript to generate a random, secure password for the user.

-This Project has been deployed to GitHub pages, and has been build with
+This Project has been deployed to GitHub pages, and is built with

 HTML